AndrewEmad14/ITIDocs/Java/Notes.md

     can be done in the same line as decleration unlike c

+# Free Floating Block

+    class FreeBlocksExample
+    {

+    static{ // Free Floating Block

+    System.out.println("Free floating block");

+    }

+    { // Common code among all Constructors System.out.println("Common Construtor body");

+    }
+    public FreeBlocksExample(){

+    System.out.println("Default constr");

+    }

+# interface

+    An interface is syntactically similar to an abstract class, in that you can specify one or more methods that have no body.
+    An interface specifies what must be done one class can implement any number of interfaces.
+    Variables can be declared in an interface, but they are implicitly public, static, and final.
+    To define a set of shared constants, create an interface that contains only these constants, without any methods.
+    in jdk 8 you can have default implementation for methods

+    interface InterfaceA {
+        public void saySomething();
+        default public void sayHi() {
+        System.out.println("Hi");
+        }
+    }
+    you can also overide the default method with your OWN default method OR you can make it ABSTRACT again by re declaring it
+    @Override
+        class Animal {
+        void makeSound() {
+            System.out.println("Some sound");
+        }
+        }

+        class Dog extends Animal {
+            @Override
+            void makeSound() {  // Overrides the method in Animal System.out.println("Bark");
+            }
+        }
+    @Override tells the compiler: “I intend for this method to override a superclass method.”
+    If the superclass method doesn’t exist (or is incorrectly spelled), the compiler will throw an error.

+    Static method in an interface

+        same as static method in a class except you dont have to implement it

+        what is the difference between it and the default? you dont need a class that implements the method you can use the instance directly

+    Private interface methods:
+        Beginning with JDK 9, an interface can include a private method.
+        • A private interface method can be called only by a default method or another private method defined by the same interface.
+        • Because a private interface method is specified private, it cannot be used by code outside the interface in which it is defined.
+        • This restriction includes sub-interface because a private interface method is not accessible by a sub-interface.
+    IMPORTANT NOTES
+    by default methods in an interface are public and abstract YOU CANNOT reduce their visibility: for example implementing the method private YOU CANNOT make it static , because interface methods are instance methods by desgin YOU CAN make it final to stop other methods from overriding

+# Call Back

+     // 1.
+Define a callback interface
+    interface Callback {
+        void onComplete(String result);
+        void onError(String error);
+    }

+    // 2.
+Class that performs async work and uses the callback class DataFetcher {
+        public void fetchData(Callback callback) {
+            // Simulate some work
+            try {
+                Thread.sleep(1000);
+                String data = "Data from server";
+                callback.onComplete(data);  // Call back when done
+            } catch (Exception e) {
+                callback.onError(e.getMessage());  // Call back on error
+            }
+        }
+    }

+    // 3.
+Using the callback
+    public class Main {
+        public static void main(String[] args) {
+            DataFetcher fetcher = new DataFetcher();

+            // Pass callback implementation
+            fetcher.fetchData(new Callback() {
+                @Override
+                public void onComplete(String result) {
+                    System.out.println("Success: " + result);
+                }

+                @Override
+                public void onError(String error) {
+                    System.out.println("Error: " + error);
+                }
+            });
+        }
+    }

+# Functional Interface

+    These interfaces are  called Single Abstract Method interfaces (SAM Interfaces). //only one abstract method allowed
+    @FunctionalInterface    //an anotation that insures the interface has only one abstract function

 # innerClass

+    Why use inner class?
+        1. It is a way of logically grouping classes that are only used in one place.
+        2.It increases encapsulation.
+        3. Nested classes can lead to more readable and maintainable code.
     1. Non-static (Member) Inner Class
         Defined as a non-static member of the outer class.
         Has access to all members (even private) of the outer class.
-        Must be instantiated within the context of an outer class instance.
+        AND the outer class has access to all private members of the inner class Must be instantiated within the context of an outer class instance.
             Example:
                     class Outer {